Do you want to declutter paper in your home or office?

 Sticky notes

-If notes contain timely information that is no longer relevant (i.e. you jotted down a coffee shop name for your monthly get-together with your friend), you can let them go.
+If notes contain timely information that is no longer relevant, you can let them go.
+For example, that coffee shop name you jotted for your monthly get-together with your friend?
+Recycle the note.

 Agendas